NMyullyari/SystemModeling/Projects/War-modeling/Documents/Generalized-Lanchester-combat-models.md

   Using the Battle of Iwo Jima data and related pre-computed rates.

 - **Calibration**
-  We can get the theoretically computed rates by using numerics!
+  We can get the theoretically computed rates by using numerics.

 - **Future plans**
   Make models, not war.